-ANTONIO CARDINAL BARBERINI, iuniore (1607-1671), was the son of Carlo Barberini and Costanza Magalotti.
-He was the nephew of Pope Urban VIII (Maffeo Barberini, 1623-1644), of the Capuchin Antonio Card.
+ANTONIO CARDINAL BARBERINI, iuniore (1607-1671), was the son of Carlo Barberini and Costanza Magalotti, and nephew of Pope Urban VIII (Maffeo Barberini, 1623-1644), of the Capuchin Antonio Card.
 Barberini, seniore, (1624), and of Lorenzo Card.
-Magalotti.
+Magalott (1624-1637)i.
 His brother Francesco became Cardinal on the election of their uncle to the papacy, and his brother Taddeo became Prince of Palestrina and Prefect of Rome.
 He was the cousin of Francesco Maria Card.
 Machiavelli (who became cardinal in 1641), and uncle of Carlo Card.
 Barberini (1653).
 He was Grand Prior in Rome of the Order of St. John of Jerusalem.

 The accession of his uncle brought Antonio Barberini and his brothers many positions of power, wealth and influence.
 He became Cardinal Deacon of S. Maria in Aquiro in 1627, and Camerlengo of the Holy Roman Church on July 28, 1638, a position which he held until his death on August 3, 1671.
 In that capacity he presided over the Conclaves of 1644, 1655, 1667 and 1669-1670.
-The authoritarianism, arrogance and greed of the family ("Quod non fecerunt Barbari, fecerunt Barberini.") brought a strong reaction on the death of Urban VIII.
-In 1645 Antonio and Taddeo fled to Paris (where Urban VIII had once been ambassador), and remained in exile at the Court of Louis XIV (under the patronage of the Sicilian Giulio Card.
-Mazzarini) until 1653; he became Grand Almoner of France and a member of the Order of the Holy Spirit.
+He was Abbot Commendatory of the Abbey of Nonantola (1632-1671).
+The authoritarianism, arrogance and greed of the family ("Quod non fecerunt Barbari, fecerunt Barberini.") brought a strong reaction on the death of Urban VIII in 1644.
+In 1645 Antonio and Taddeo fled to Paris (where Urban VIII had once been ambassador), and remained in exile at the Court of Louis XIV (under the patronage of Cardinal Giulio Mazzarini) until 1653; Antonio Barberini became Grand Almoner of France and a member of the Order of the Holy Spirit.
 In 1657 he was nominated Archbishop of Rheims, a choice which was approved by Pope Alexander VII.
 He became Cardinal Bishop of Palestrina in 1661.
 He died in Rome on August 3, 1671.